Ethereum Has Gatekeepers (for Good Reason)

 This is an excerpt from The Node newsletter, a daily roundup of the most pivotal crypto news on CoinDesk and beyond.
 You can subscribe to get the full newsletter here.

 The problem begins and ends with the project’s branding: ERC refers to “Ethereum Request for Comments,” the set of technical standards used to launch tokens on Ethereum.
 It’s a failsafe meant to ensure new token standards are up to snuff — something the community has vetted as a viable, safe and useful proposal.
+As written on the Ethereum GitHub:

 “The goal of ERCs is to standardize and provide high-quality documentation for the Ethereum application layer.”
 Further, “Before you write an ERC, ideas MUST be thoroughly discussed on Ethereum Magicians or Ethereum Research.
 Once consensus is reached, thoroughly read and review EIP-1, which describes the EIP/ERC process.”